domarps/CMI-Algorithms/README.md

 Prof.Madhavan Mukund, CMI

-03 January 2015 - 30 March 2015
+Dates : 03 January 2015 - 30 March 2015

-This course will cover basic concepts in the design and analysis of algorithms :
+This course covered basic concepts in the design and analysis of algorithms :

 * Asymptotic complexity, O() notation
 * Sorting and search